How to Avoid Mistakes when Reporting

 Written by Freya Hughes

 Cloud automation significantly reduces risk factors in reporting.
 Using FUTRLI’s flexible date options you can quickly and simply select the appropriate date range for your report, and know the data is correct.
-Because of our seamless integration with Xero and QuickBooks Online, you can trust that everything you put in is exactly as it was on your cloud accounting platform.
-On occasion, spreadsheet blunders can impact business in a big way.
-We hear on the internet and news when these mistakes become uncontrollable.
-The impact can be huge, costing companies around the world billions.
-And these mistakes aren’t just issues with time and money but also lead to damaged reputations, lost jobs and careers.
+Our integration with Xero and QuickBooks Online means you can trust that everything you put in is exactly right.

-Let’s look at the process of reporting.
-In FUTRLI, all you need to do is edit your time frame.
+In FUTRLI, to reduce errors in reporting, all you need to do is edit your time frame.
 This is down to the automated data coming in from Xero:

 - Ensure that your card is in ‘Edit’ mode and that the ‘Settings’ tab on the back of the card is selected.
 This is where you can edit your report’s date range.